jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/1-CreateSolution.md

 1. In Finder, navigate to **MobileAppsOfTomorrow-Lab** > **FinishedWorkshopSteps** > **1-CreateSolution** > **HappyXamDevs**
 1. In Finder, double-click **HappyXamDevs.sln**
 1. Ensure the **HappyXamDevs** solution launches in Visual Studio
+1. The **HappyXamDevs.UWP** project will not load on Visual Studio for Mac, soright-click this project and select *Delete* to remove it.
+Select **Delete from Disk** from the popup, then confirm that you want to delete the project and the entire project directory.

 ## 2. Explore the project